moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 USER 998
 ```

-If you switch to open source server from the DPAT own one, the key changes you need to make are
+If you switch to the open source server from the AP shiny server, the key changes you need to make are:
 - Switching to use new base docker image
 ```
 FROM ghcr.io/ministryofjustice/data-platform-rshiny-open-source-base:1.0.3